NoahCardoza/graphql-goodreads/README.md

-# A simple GraphQL wraper for the Goodreads API
+# A simple GraphQL wrapper for the Goodreads API

 Seeing as it was only for learning/concept purposes, this only wraps the authors endpoint.